xavier268/myprolog/README.md

 The _ (underscore) variable is a special variable that can match anything.

 Strings can be quoted or not.
 If not quoted, the scanner uses mainly the Golang syntax.
 For instance, 3x is the same a 3 , x.
+When quoted, strings may contain any special character acceptable in the golang syntax, such as \n or \t.

 Any non variable is a legal object name.
 Redefine + or £ if you so wish ...